 Moderate Likelihood – Complementary Botanical Support

-Pair topical botanicals (nettle, turmeric, sea buckthorn, rosemary, milk thistle, parsley) with primary hair-restoration treatments. - Calm inflammation proactively
+Pair topical botanicals (nettle, turmeric, sea buckthorn, rosemary, milk thistle, parsley) with other hair-restoration treatments. - Calm inflammation proactively

-These botanicals can help neutralize moderate PGD₂-driven scalp irritation, supporting follicle health.
+Botanicals can help neutralize scalp irritation, supporting follicle health.

 High Likelihood – Meaningful Support from Phytotherapy